aptech/tspdlib/README.md

   *  Enter `library tspdlib` in the program input/output window.
   *  Put the line `library tspdlib;` at the beginning of your program files.

-  Note: I have provided the individual files found in `tspdlib.zip` for examination and review.
-However, installation should always be done using the `tspdlib.zip` folder and the **GAUSS Application Installer**.
+>  Note: I have provided the individual files found in [`tspdlib.zip`](https://github.com/aptech/tspdlib/releases) for examination and review.
+However, installation should always be done using the [`tspdlib.zip` folder from the release page](https://github.com/aptech/tspdlib/releases) and the [**GAUSS Application Installer**](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/).

 ### Examples
 After installing the library the example files **examples > PDuroot.e** and **examples > TSuroot.e** will be found in your **GAUSS** home directory in the directory **pkgs > tspdlib >examples**.
 The example uses **GAUSS** datasets included in the **pkgs > tspdlib >examples** directory.